New build disputes

 NHBC and other new build policies encourage homeowners to attempt to resolve disputes through their channels.
 If you do not make these attempts then liability for your legal costs is limited under most policies.

-If the builder will not take responsibility, the NHBC cannot assist and you have exhausted all avenues for an amicable resolution, the next step for many is to contact a lawyer.
+If the builder will not take responsibility, the NHBC cannot assist and the New Homes Ombudsman cannot help, and you have exhausted all other avenues for an amicable resolution, the next step may be to pay for legal advice.

-However, this step should not be undertaken lightly.
+However, court action should not be undertaken lightly.
 Above all, you need to consider your liability for legal costs.
 Claims that have a value of less than £10,000 are usually referred to the Small Claims Court.
-It is rare for costs to be awarded to successful parties in the Small Claims Court, so you will need to think about whether it is cost effective to hire a solicitor to handle the case.
+It is rare for costs to be awarded to successful parties in the Small Claims Court, so it isn’t usually cost effective to retain a solicitor to handle those cases.

-If the value of your claim exceeds £10,000 then it may be viable to use a solicitor, but you will still need to bear in mind that even if you win your claim you will be unlikely to recover all your legal fees.
+If the value of your claim exceeds £10,000 then you need to bear in mind that litigation is not only expensive, but it is also risky, as if you lose you are likely to be ordered to pay your opponent’s legal costs.
+And even if you win your claim, you will be unlikely to recover all your legal fees.
+It is for this reason that all reasonable steps need to be taken to resolve these disputes out of court.